webdizzy777/software-dev-course-error-handling-in-java/README.md

 ## Project Overview

 This project contains a `Main` class that contains several methods that demonstrate various aspects of error handling in Java.
-There are two other supporting classes in the project:
+There is one other supporting classes in the project:

-1. The `FakeFileReader` class is a fake implementation of a file reader that is used to demonstrate how to handle exceptions in Java. *You **WILL NOT** Need to modify this class.*
-2. The `CustomDivideByZeroException` class is a custom exception that is thrown when a division by zero is attempted. *You **WILL** need to modify this class.*
+1. The `CustomDivideByZeroException` class is a custom exception that is thrown when a division by zero is attempted. *You **WILL** need to modify this class.*